January 01, 2018 - We are going to cover 8 tips to have a fun, motivated, and EPIC triathlon season! Get excited and stay excited all year long.

-Non triathlon events in mid winter are great ways to pick up some fitness and even fix some of those imbalances.
-Plus there are no expectations so just have fun with it!
+Pick a couple of fun races or events to kick off your season.
+Non triathlon events in the winter are great ways to pick up some fitness and even fix some of those imbalances.
+Plus, there are no expectations so just have fun with it!
 Skimo or XC skiing are some awesome ways to have fun while still working your butt off and getting fit!
-Rock climbing is another awesomely fun way to build some serious strength, mobility, and balance!
-This stuff keeps the early season light and gets you fit!
+Rock climbing is another fun way to build some serious strength, mobility, and balance!
+This stuff keeps the early season light and gets you fit.

-Committing to a weekly group workout is HUGE!
-A masters swim or weekend run group makes training fun and keeps you accountable!
-You build relationships with the people you train with.
-All of a sudden that Sunday long run doesn’t feel so dreadful.
+Commit to a weekly group workout.
+Committing to a weekly group workout is a great way to improve this off season.
+A masters swim or weekend run group makes training fun and keeps you accountable.
+You build relationships with the people you train with, and all of a sudden, that Sunday long run doesn’t feel so dreadful.

-Training camps are AWESOME!
-I can say from experience that nothing gets you fitter than a 1 week training camp or an extended weekend training camp.
-Not only do you get to hammer some training with a bunch of other people at an awesome location, you get extremely exclusive knowledge and coaching IN PERSON from the experts!
-As coaches we can see what you are doing and immediately give you feedback!
-THIS IS HUGE!
+Go to a training camp.
+I can say from experience that nothing gets you more fit than a week long training camp or an extended weekend training camp.
+Not only do you get to hammer some training with a bunch of other people at an awesome location, you get extremely exclusive knowledge and coaching in person from the experts!
+As coaches, we can see what you are doing and immediately give you feedback.
 The camaraderie built during camps are something special as well.
-I have been through many training camps in both Triathlon and Swimming as well as run these camps as a coach.
-I can firmly say going to camp is a GAME CHANGER for your season.
-I have never been fitter than when I go to a training camp.
-I have also seen my own athletes who do not go to camp (swimming) at a HUGE disadvantage.

-I think it is a great idea to plan a fun end of season race after your big “A” race!
+Plan a fun race for the end of the season to end on.
+I think it is a great idea to plan a fun end of season race after your big “A” race.
 Do that spartan race or crazy race that your crazy friend has been trying to talk you into.
 Go do something EPIC that will shift your focus from thinking about how your season ended to how much fun you are having!
 It helps prevent the Off-season blues when you end a season so abruptly.

-Lets be honest.
+Buy some new gear!
+Let’s be honest.
 Rocking new gear is fun.
 It also helps motivate us to train.
-I’m not telling you to spend your life savings on gear, but a new garmin or maybe even just new socks gets people excited!
-Remember that staying excited is an important part of our sport!
+I’m not telling you to spend your life savings on gear, but some new wheels or maybe even just some new socks gets people excited!
+Remember that staying excited is an important part of our sport.

 About the Author: